Feeling anxious?

 • Tight muscles

-Note: Some new parents will experience anxiety, postpartum depression, or have both at the same time.
+Note: Some new parents will also experience postpartum depression (PPD), or have both at the same time.

 Where to get help